opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/csv.md

 ## Overview

 The `csv` processor parses event data as comma-separated values (CSVs).
+The following table describes the options you can use to configure the `csv` processor.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---